 Depuis Hanakapi'ai beach vous pourrez décider de faire demi-tour ou bien de vous enfoncer dans la jungle et continuer jusqu'à la cascade d'Hanakapi'ai située à 2 miles, ou 3,2 km de la plage.

-Hiking to the Hanakapi'ai Waterfall
+Hiking from Hanakapi'ai beach to the Hanakapi'ai falls

 From the beach, the trail leads inland.
 The path changes in appearance.
 We leave the wide ochre path and we go deep into the vegetation on a rather brown path.
 Here, the dampness is more noticeable because of the small stream and the wind of the coast less present, on the other hand the trees bring shade, and it is so much better because after all these efforts, you will only dream of a good bathing in fresh water.

 You will probably be alone on the trail again, with most of the hikers stopping at Hanakapi'ai Beach.

 To the end we will follow the small river going up to the waterfall.
 You'll have to go through it several times.
 Be careful because if the water flow is high (in case of rain in the previous days), each crossing can be tricky.
 Sometimes the rocks are a little spaced out and require a bit of energy.